 Only a few smaller firms are yet to announce what they're doing with prices this year.
 The vast majority of UK consumers' bills have already risen.

-The suppliers below have also hiked prices.
+The suppliers below also hiked prices.
 Some subsequently announced small price cuts.
-Again, this will just mean a trim to the original rises, so bills will still be up overall.
+Again, this just meant a trim to the original rises, so bills are still up overall.

 - Co-operative Energy.
-2.5% elec and gas hike (from 8 Jan 2014).
+2.5% elec and gas hike (on 8 Jan 2014).
 Green levy cuts were already incorporated into the price rise.

-Help whether you're planning to fix, or already have
+Help whether you're planning to switch, fix, or already have

-We've been collating your questions from the forums and social media about fixed tariffs.
+We've been collating your questions from our own survey, the forums and social media about switching and fixed tariffs.
 We've answered the most common below.
 Click the links to read all the questions in detail.

 Comparing shows a fix'll cost me more - should I still do it?